takram-design-engineering/takram-tween/README.md

 ### Easing Module

 An easing is given as a specialization of `takram::easing::EasingGroup`, in which `In`, `Out` and `InOut` static functors wrap the easing function.
-An easing function will be invoked with an unit time `t`, which is normalized between 0.0 and 1.0, and return the corresponding normalized value for `t` (usually continuous for most of the range, and the returned value should be `t` at 0.0 and 1.0).
+An easing function will be invoked with an unit time `t`, which is normalized between 0.0 and 1.0, and returns the corresponding normalized value for `t` (usually continuous for most of the range, and the returned value should be `t` at 0.0 and 1.0).

 To make your own easing, simply write a function that takes `t`:

 ```cc
 inline double Ease(double t) {